pepcape/NPGR003-25/08-Fireworks/README.md

   - `-t` - optional texture file (default is `:check:` = checkerboard)
 - console window is kept for simple messaging (`Util.Ut.Message()`)
 - [Trackball](../Silk3D/shared/Trackball.cs) support
-- `class Util.FPS` is used for measuring FPS (Frames Per Seconds) and PPS (Primitive Per Second)
+- `class Util.FPS` is used for measuring FPS (Frames Per Second) and PPS (Primitive Per Second)
   - try switching "Vertical synchronization" (VSync) on and off (key `V`)!
 - **keyboard** and **mouse** event handling (including simple help `F1`)
   - `KeyDown()`, `KeyUp()` for the keyboard
   - `MouseDown()`, `MouseUp()`, `MouseDoubleClick()`, `MouseMove()`, `MouseScroll()` for the mouse
-- simulation and rendering of simple **particle system**
+- simulation and rendering of a simple **particle system**
-  - `Particle` is a **point** in 3D (position, color, age, size - you'll need more attributes for a fireworks!)
+  - `Particle` is a **point** in 3D (position, color, age, size - you'll need more attributes for fireworks!)
-  - `Simulation` is the whole particle system, responsible mainly for particle management (creating, destroying)
+  - `Simulation` is the whole particle system, responsible mainly for the particle management (creating, destroying)

 ## Simulation